PlayNetwork/playnetwork-sdk-nodejs/readme.md

 * `playbackInfo` - _(required)_ - defines the playback info that should be recorded
   * `client` - _(optional)_ - defines additional information about the device upon which the play occurred
     * `host` - host details for the playback
+      * `deviceId` - the identifier for the host playing the content
     * `software` - software details for the playback
   * `content`
     * `assetId` or `legacy.trackToken` - _(required)_ - the content being played